yellowdog/python-examples/README.md

 Note that only one CSV file can be applied to any given Task Group.
 A single CSV file can, however, be reused for multiple Task Groups.

-### Inspecting the Output of CSV Variable Substitution

-The `--process-csv-only` (or `-p`) option can be used with `yd-submit` to output the JSON Work Requirement after CSV variable substitutions only, prior to all other substitutions and property inheritance applied by `yd-submit`.

-### Using CSV Data with TOML-Only Work Requirement Specifications
+### Using CSV Data with Simple, TOML-Only Work Requirement Specifications

 It's possible to use TOML exclusively to derive a list of Tasks from CSV data -- i.e., a JSON Work Requirement specification is not required.